 Lorry bursts into flames on M74 causing traffic disruption

-The M74 was partially shut in South Lanarkshire after a lorry burst into flames.
+The M74 has been partially shut in South Lanarkshire after a lorry burst into flames.

 The lorry was removed at 8.15am and the M74 had reopened in both directions by 9am.